 When it comes to phishing emails, an ounce of prevention is worth thousands of dollars in cyber-attack mitigation.
 Your end users have the power to keep your network, and your employees, safe from these cyber threats.
 It’s your job to empower them to do so.

 Loffler is in the business of helping organizations keep their systems secure.
 Equipped with our CISSPs (Certified Information Systems Security Professionals) and vCISO (Virtual Chief Information Security Officer) security experts, our IT Solutions Group can help you put in place a multi-layered security strategy that fits your organization.

 Read More: Want to Know Your Cyber Security Score?

-Mike is the Director of Operations for Loffler's IT Solutions Group.
+Mike is the Vice President of Information Technology at Loffler.
 He has been in the IT field since 1993 and was previously an owner of a successful IT solution provider for 12 years.
 Mike has managed both security and managed service teams and consulted on IT management for both large and SMB organizations.
 Little known fact: While in college, Mike was the lead singer for a garage band called Mojo and the Kingsnakes.
 This is now known as “Classic Rock."